7 Best Air Purifiers for Home in 2026

 Not every room needs the same purifier.
 Here is how I approach whole-home air quality based on my experience managing indoor environments.

 Bedrooms need quiet operation above all.
 Sleep mode noise under 30 dB is non-negotiable — anything louder will disturb light sleepers.
-The Blueair 311i Max at 23 dB or the LEVOIT Core 300-P at 28 dB are ideal bedroom choices.
+The Blueair 311i Max at 23 dB or the LEVOIT Core 200S-P at a rated 24 dB are ideal bedroom choices.
 Size the unit for the room and run it on low or auto continuously.

 Living rooms and great rooms need higher CADR to handle the larger space and the varied pollutant sources — cooking odors drifting in from the kitchen, pet dander, dust disturbed by foot traffic.
 The LEVOIT Core 600S-P or Honeywell HPA300 handle these spaces effectively.
 Noise matters less here because ambient sound from televisions, conversation, and activity masks purifier noise.